architecture-building-systems/revitpythonshell/README.md

 ## License
-As its parent project, this project is also licensed under the terms of the MIT License.
-See [License](https://github.com/eirannejad/revitpythonloader/blob/master/LICENSE.txt).
+As its parent project, this project is also licensed under the terms of the [MIT License](https://github.com/eirannejad/revitpythonloader/blob/master/LICENSE.txt).

 ## Credits